arcxteam/origintrail-v8-node/README.md

 - PORT 8900 (default node API endpoint)
 - PORT 9000 (networking port for communication with other nodes)
+- PORT 9999 (a framework queries/graph data with Blazegraph)
+- PORT 3030 (a framework queries/graph data with Fuseki)

 **In order to acquire TRAC token on Base Sepolia, you should use the Faucet bot on [Discord](https://discord.gg/zuCaVtXFpD) channels**
 ```sh